BSPQ23-24/BSPQ23-E7/README.md

 ```
 You can check this works by entering the URL (Example: `localhost:8080`)

-4 - Now, launch the client and server profiles:
+4 - Now, in a different command line window, launch the client and server profiles:
 ```
 mvn compile exec:java -Pclient
 ```